Diet

 How Much Cabbage Can Guinea Pigs Eat?

-As with any new food, it’s best to start slowly when feeding cabbage to your guinea pig.
+As with any new food, it’s best to start slowly.
 A small piece or two should be enough to test your guinea pig’s reaction.
-If your pets seem to like cabbage, you can gradually feed your guinea pigs more of this vegetable.

 Can Guinea Pigs Eat Cabbage Cores?

-Most fresh vegetables are safe for guinea pigs to eat, but there are a few exceptions.
-Cabbage cores are one of those foods that guinea pigs should not eat.
+Most fresh vegetables are safe for guinea pigs, but there are a few exceptions.
+Cabbage cores are one of those foods guinea pigs should avoid.

 Why Feed Guinea Pigs Cabbage?

-• Cabbage is a naturally sweet vegetable, so it’s a great way to add some flavor to your guinea pigs’ diet.
+• Cabbage is a naturally sweet vegetable, so it’s a great way to add flavor to your guinea pigs’ diet.

-Cardiovascular Health & Blood Clotting
+Cardiovascular Health and Blood Clotting

 Strong Bones

+One benefit of cabbage for guinea pigs is that it maintains healthy teeth and bones.
 Cabbage contains high levels of vitamin C, which is essential for the development and maintenance of healthy bones and teeth.

 Are Cabbages Bad for Guinea Pigs?